 Architecture

-AURA connects buyer intent to seller propositions through a three-layer system designed for trust, privacy, and autonomous negotiation.
+AURA connects buyer intent to seller offers through a three-layer system designed for trust, privacy, and Core-mediated negotiation.
+Protocol v3.0.

 Scout